JasonUen/ML-paper-model-public/readme.md

 Each algorithm has a dedicated eval_*.py file under ml_scripts/.
 Example: eval_RF.py

 ### 5. Compare Models
-Use results_analysis.py in the results folder to compare:
+Use results_analysis.py in the results folder to compare model performance (RMSE, MAE, R²).
-	•	Model performance (e.g., RMSE, MAE, R²)
+Use FI_plots.py in the ml_scripts folder to visualize the results.

 ---